Xinzhe99/StackMFF-V2/README.md

 The `make_datasets` folder contains all the necessary code for processing and splitting the training datasets:

-- `ADE/1_extract.py`: Extracts and organizes images from the ADE20K dataset
+- `ADE/1_extract.py`: Extracts and organizes images from the [ADE20K](https://hyper.ai/cn/datasets/5212) dataset
-- `DUTS/filter.py`: Filters out images with uniform backgrounds from the DUTS dataset
+- `DUTS/filter.py`: Filters out images with uniform backgrounds from the [DUTS](https://hyper.ai/cn/datasets/16458) dataset
-- `DIODE/extract_from_ori.py`: Processes and converts images from the DIODE dataset
+- `DIODE/extract_from_ori.py`: Processes and converts images from the [DIODE](https://hyper.ai/cn/datasets/19918) dataset
-- `NYU V2 Depth/`:
+- `NYU V2 Depth/`: Processing the original [NYU V2 Depth](https://hyper.ai/cn/datasets/5376) dataset
   - `1_crop_nyu_v2.py`: Crops RGB and depth images to remove boundary artifacts
   - `2_nyu_depth_norm.py`: Normalizes depth maps to a standard range
   - `3_split.py`: Splits the dataset into training and testing sets
-- `Cityscapes/1_move.py`: Reorganizes the Cityscapes dataset into a flattened structure
+- `Cityscapes/1_move.py`: Reorganizes the [Cityscapes](https://hyper.ai/cn/datasets/5205) dataset into a flattened structure
 - `make_dataset.py`: Generates multi-focus image stacks using depth maps

 For depth maps, except for the NYU Depth V2 dataset which uses its own depth maps, all other depth maps are obtained through inference using [Depth Anything V2](https://github.com/DepthAnything/Depth-Anything-V2).